simonduane/smart-estimation/README.md

 # smart-estimation (version 02, on its way to version 03)

 My activity on this was prompted by evident shortcomings in Ovo's handling of missing data: one day they estimated my gas consumption to be negative.
-Don't be fooled by the positive looking bar above "28", on the right, the value listed in the table on the left is negative, rather than nearly 15 kWh:
+Don't be fooled by the positive looking bar above "28", on the right, the value listed in the table on the left is negative, rather than nearly 15 kWh.
+(The true value was very close to 10 kWh, the same as it had been every day since the first of the month):

 ![screenshot](https://github.com/simonduane/smart-estimation/blob/main/image-20211005072813219.png)
 ![screenshot](https://github.com/simonduane/smart-estimation/blob/main/image-20211005072716100.png)